V-Squared/V-Squared.github.io/plan/true-north.md

 All V² licenses are and always will be at zero cost to the licensee.

+## V² Standards

+All standards are published early on in Open Source under CC-BY license.
+The standards are developed in parallel with Trailblazer Products.
+The standards are the specs for anyone to build their design implementation of a Mini or All in One PC compatible to the V² Standard.

 ## Trailblazer Products

 During development of new standards corresponding trailblazer products are developed in parallel to verify and demonstrate feasibility and efficiency of the new standard.
+V² Trailblazer products are but one possible design implementation of the V² Standard.
 During the spreading period they serve early adapters, press, and developers as bleeding edge products and rapid development kits.
 During this period they also serve V² as our funding.
 After the spreading period their design is published as open source.

 ## Easy Contribution